prakharm1/Practical_machine_learning_project/README.md

 I have attached the code (in R) as a separate file and all the visualizations are attached separately:

-I have used cross validation for the RF model and the Out of bag error for the best model (RF) was
+I have used cross validation for the RF model and accuracy for the best model (RF) was 99.85%.
+Hence the expected out of bag error is 0.15% (100% - 99.85%).

 ## Overview of the attachments